 5. Choose a bed frame with headboard storage

 The key to successful small bedroom storage is never passing up an opportunity for more: if it occupies space, why shouldn’t it have storage?
 A headboard is no exception; many headboards come with shelving, such the one below by Loaf.
 A single shelf will accommodate your bedtime reads and lamp, but there are headboards with multiple shelves that could be used as storage for clothing or small items.
+Find all our storage headboards in our buyer's guide.

 6. Experiment with decorative wall storage